Ralf3/Remote-Sensing/README.md

 the training data for machine learning examples.
 The wavelength are restricted to the wavelength of the satellite "Sentinel2" but can be adapted if necessary.
-The user can select a sampling date from a list and use this data for training runs usnig machine learning algorithms.
+The user can select a sampling date from a list and use this data for training runs using machine learning algorithms.
+This example was the result of a training course for Batu (Batunacun).
+She developed parts of the python code and will add new code in the future.

 # Crops